OCNS/SoftwareWG/content/pages/contact.rst

 - We use `GitHub discussions <https://github.com/OCNS/SoftwareWG/discussions>`__ as our primary discussion channel. `Say hello! <https://github.com/OCNS/SoftwareWG/discussions/12>`__.
 - We are also reachable at the `OCNS category on Neurostars <https://neurostars.org/c/institutions/ocns/30>`__.
 - Both working group chairs are also reachable at the OCNS Webmaster's e-mail address at `webmaster AT cnsorg.org`.
+- Our events are also published on `World Wide Neuro <https://www.world-wide.org/Neuro/INCF-OCNS-Software-WG/>`__.

 The primary mode of communication for the working group will remain on Neurostars.
 However, the regular developer sessions will be supplemented with virtual working group meetings to allow our global membership to communicate with each other.